-- Provide a completed medical declaration and /or evidence of a current health certificate indicating ability to practise safely from a registered health practitioner.
+- Provide a completed medical declaration and or evidence of a current health certificate indicating ability to practice safely from a registered health practitioner.

-- Provide two testimonials and/or character references attesting to candidate’s suitability for working in health care.
+- Provide two testimonials and or character references attesting to the candidates suitability for working in health care.